 Furthermore, the requirement that all members of a class need to suffer the same type and degree of injury is an extremely high bar for many class actions.
 Almost nobody is affected in exactly the same way by dangerous or defective products, but that reality should not prevent manufacturers, employers, and others from being able to come together to file a common complaint.

 For example, asbestos exposure can lead to any number of diseases and conditions, including mesothelioma, asbestosis, pleural plaques, lung cancer, and other problems.
 Depending on how long it takes for the disease to manifest – which can be a matter of decades – how old the person is when it starts to show symptoms, and the stage at which it is diagnosed, the effects for each individual can be extremely different.
-However, these people should still have the ability to file a lawsuit against the companies responsible for their exposure.
+However, these people should still have the ability to file an asbestos lawsuit against the companies responsible for their exposure.

 With the markup happening in the middle of next week, there is still time to contact the members of the House Judiciary Committee as well as your local representatives to let them know how you feel about these two bills.